Blog – Posted on Friday, Jan 22

 If you want your living room to look straight out of Mad Men, this boxy mid-century accent chair is the way to go.
 Though it’s undoubtedly a statement piece, it’s actually quite comfortable as well.
 Buy it here.

-Then again, perhaps you’d prefer a chair that says, “I have a terrible case of the vapors and simply cannot attend tonight’s ball.”
+Then again, perhaps you’d prefer a reading chaise that says, “I have a terrible case of the vapors and simply cannot attend tonight’s ball.”
 In that case, this velvet chaise lounge in garnet is your premier choice for dramatically collapsing with one hand flung over your face (and a juicy historical romance in the other).
 Buy it here.

 8. IKEA STRANDMON Wing Chair ($249)